khaoulabelahsen/khaoulabelahsen.github.io/_pages/about.md

 # About Me

-I am a graduate student at [ENSTA Paris](https://www.ensta-paristech.fr/fr) and [ENS Paris-Saclay](https://ens-paris-saclay.fr/), pursuing the MVA Master.
+I am a graduate student from Paris, France.

 I obtained a BS in Engineering from [ENSTA Paris](https://www.ensta-paristech.fr/fr) and currently working towards a MS in Applied Mathematics from [ENSTA Paris](https://www.ensta-paristech.fr/fr) and an MS in [Mathematics, Vision and Learning](https://www.master-mva.com/) from [ENS Paris-Saclay](https://ens-paris-saclay.fr/).